AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md

 title: Interesting Moments in Sales Connect
 exl-id: 210f31d1-606a-479d-8a2b-351b2b1a7678
 ---
-# Interesting Moments in Sales Connect {#interesting-moments-in-sales-connect}
+# Interesting Moments in [!DNL Sales Connect] {#interesting-moments-in-sales-connect}

-Interesting moments are the key to communicating with your sales team through Marketo Sales Connect.
+Interesting moments are the key to communicating with your sales team through [!DNL Marketo Sales Connect].

 >[!AVAILABILITY]
 >
->These are available to [Marketo Sales Insight](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/using-interesting-moments.md) and Marketo Sales Connect customers only.
+>These are available to [Marketo Sales Insight](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/using-interesting-moments.md) and [!DNL Marketo Sales Connect] customers only.

 ## What is an interesting moment? {#what-is-an-interesting-moment}